emaverick2001/PersonalPortfolio/src/content/blog/_glove80-review.md

 draft: true
 ---

-For about a year and half, I've been using the Kinesis Advantage360 Pro.
+I've been using the Kinesis Advantage360 Pro for about a year and a half.

 It's a great keyboard, and helped me quite a bit while I was trying to fix issues in my arm and wrist.
 I am grateful for this, as my issues were getting to